CALL FOR PAPERS

 Global Child and Adolescent Health Call for Papers

 Part of a PLOS Medicine Special Issue: Global Child Health: From Birth to Adolescence and Beyond.
 PLOS Medicine is committed to publishing the highest caliber medical research and getting your work in front of the medical community.
 Deadline February 14th, 2021.
+The Special Issue will publish in September 2021.

 This Call for Papers is now closed.